ardiyansyah13/POAnoise-implementation/README.md

 If you use this repository, please cite:

-POAnoise: Partial Order Alignment-Based Framework for Amplicon Denoising (manuscript in preparation)
+POAnoise: A Graph-based Denoising Pipeline for Amplicon Sequencing Data (manuscript in preparation)